Lochmaben Castle: History

+As Lord Maxwell had allowed the English to garrison his castles in the war of the Rough Wooing, Regent Arran besieged Lochmaben in November 1545.
+James Crawford brought artillery to the siege from Edinburgh Castle, and Arran gave drinksilver rewards to three gunners.
 Mary, Queen of Scots and Lord Darnley came to Lochmaben in October 1565 at the conclusion of the Chaseabout Raid.
 The castle was seized by Lord Maxwell, seeking to overthrow the Protestant monarchy in 1588.
 In response James VI besieged Lochmaben with the assistance of English forces.
 Gunpowder was sent from Edinburgh.
 The keeper David Maxwell and five others were hanged, despite the efforts of William Stewart of Monkton to negotiate a surrender.
 One of the king's soldiers was shot in the leg.

 In June 1592 it was said that Francis Stewart, 5th Earl of Bothwell dressed as a woman, had managed to infiltrate and capture the castle, which was kept by Sir John Carmichael, as part of an uprising against James VI.
 The castle was soon returned to crown control.

 In 1605 the Depute Lieutenant of the Borders, Sir William Cranstoun of that Ilk (later 1st Lord Cranstoun), was Keeper of Lochmaben Castle.

 Lochmaben Castle remained important and had a turbulent history until some time after the early 17th century by which time it had seen its last siege and was gradually abandoned.
 King James allocated £1,600 sterling for repairs in 1624 but nothing seems to have been done.
 The castle is now protected as a scheduled monument.